openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 Depending on resource availability, the Open Modeling Foundation may undertake other activities in support of modeling science and scientists.
-Identifying, prioritizing, and coordinating such activities will be the responsibility of the Executive Directorate and Activities Committees.
+Identifying, prioritizing, and coordinating such activities will be the responsibility of the Executive Committee, Members Council, and Working Groups.
 The following are examples of such activities.

 -----